BrickMMO/tasks/accounts.markdown

 ## Be Consistent

 Check out my online presence using my [LinkTree](https://linktr.ee/codeadamca) page.
-Notice the consistencey!
+Notice the consistency!
 My usernames are consistent (where possible), my avatars are consistent and professional, I use the same banner on all my coding related assets ([LinkedIn](https://www.linkedin.com/in/adambenjaminthomas/), [Twitter](https://twitter.com/codeadamca)), and I try to keep the colours consistent too!

 ## Steps